-There is one rule for LinkedIn: Don’t connect with total strangers — unless they seem interesting, have the potential to turn into clients or could serve as referrals sources.
+There is one rule for Linkedin: Don’t connect with total strangers — unless they seem interesting, have the potential to turn into clients, or could serve as referral sources.
 Research by Kredible Technologies Inc. suggests in-house counsel are more likely to hire lawyers with whom they have at least one connection in common.
-That said, here are 10 ways to quickly build your LinkedIn network.
+That said, here are 10 ways to quickly build your Linkedin network.

 2) Connect with co-workers.
 The point is opening your Rolodex to them and vice versa.
 When you need an introduction, this is useful information to have.